badbatch/cachemap/README.md

 Any modules you want to add to the Cachemap, like the store to work with your database or the reaper to prune stale entries, are passed as properties into the `init` method.
-The default export of each module is a curried function that returns an async function that intializes the module.
+The default export of each module is a curried function that returns an async function that initializes the module.
 This allows you and the Cachemap to pass configuration options into the module.

 ```typescript